 This book makes a novel contribution to the study of Chinese urbanization by revisiting issues and problems of contemporary urban China.
 The reflection on these urban issues will provide implications to policymakers, professionals and the common reader interested in the future sustainable urbanism in China.

 Table of Contents

-Yang Fu is an assistant professor at the Department of Public Management, College of Management, Shenzhen University.
-His research interests are sustainable urbanization & sustainable transition, eco & low-carbon cities, policy mobility, global urban initiatives and urban policies.
+Yang Fu is an Assistant Professor at the Department of Public Management, College of Management, Shenzhen University.
+His research interests are sustainable urbanization and sustainable transition, eco and low-carbon cities, policy mobility, global urban initiatives and urban policies.
 His research has a transdisciplinary focus covering policies, urban planning and geography; and aims to map the sustainability transition pathways for China’s urbanization.

-Xiaoling Zhang is currently the Professor at Department of Public Policy, City University of Hong Kong.
+Xiaoling Zhang is currently the Professor at the Department of Public Policy, City University of Hong Kong.
 Her research focuses on sustainability science and resource management, and political economics of environmental studies and energy studies.
-She also works upon dynamics in sustainable urbanization & eco-city.
+She also works upon dynamics in sustainable urbanization and the eco-city.